-With its sweet flowery taste, bee pollen is great in nut-milk-based green pick-me-ups as well as fruit juice blends, and is especially delicious in combinations that include cinnamon, like this fresh papaya and ginger smoothie.
+With its sweet flowery taste, bee pollen is great in creamy pick-me-ups as well as fruit juice blends, and is especially delicious in combinations that include cinnamon, like this fresh papaya and ginger smoothie.

 Foodal recommends YS ECO’s Bee Pollen Whole Granulars

-The opinions of juice connoisseurs vary on how to properly enhance a drink with bee pollen.
-Some blend while others sprinkle it on the finished beverage, reminiscent the queen bee atop her throne.
+Opinions vary on the different choices to enhance a drink with bee pollen, and there is no one right way!
+Some blend it in, while others sprinkle it on top of the finished beverage, reminiscent of the queen bee atop her throne.

 6. Cacao Nibs

-From Mexico, Central America, and South America, these raw chocolate bits have a bitter chocolatey taste.
+From Mexico, Central America, and South America, these raw and unprocessed chocolate bits have a bitter chocolatey taste and crunchy texture.

 They’re rich in antioxidants, minerals, flavonoids, and monounsaturated fat, not to mention protein, for a nutrient-rich supplement to your favorite blended beverage.